axeon-software/Babylon_Runtime/docs/json-syntax.md

   }
 }
 ```
-  - if you have multiple params, they must end with a comma but not the last :
+  - if you have multiple params, they must end with a comma but not the last:

 ```javascript
 {